OpenDSA/OpenDSA/RST/en/Glossary.rst

       level :math:`d` in the tree.
       The root is the only node at level 0, and its depth is 0.

+   lexical analysis
+      A phase of a :term:`compiler` or :term:`interpreter` responsible for reading in characters of the program or language and grouping them into :term:`tokens <token>`.

    lexical scoping
       Within programming languages, the convention of allowing access to a variable only within the block of code in which the